 The U.S. Navy

-Military Exposure: Baron and Budd represented a Navy veteran who was diagnosed with mesothelioma as a result of asbestos exposure during his military career and later as a machinist and operator in a Texas oil refinery.
-The Navy veteran received almost $2.5 million after Baron and Budd proved that the asbestos companies were responsible for his disease.
+Mesothelioma lawyers with Baron and Budd represented a naval veteran who had been diagnosed with the disease.
+He developed mesothelioma due to exposure to asbestos during both his military career and later while working as an operator and machinist in an oil refinery in Texas.
+After we were able to prove that asbestos companies were responsible for his disease, the Navy veteran received almost $2.5 million.
 View more of Baron and Budd's case results here.

 The U.S Army